Chronosymbolic/Chronosymbolic-Learning/README.md

     - More options see `--help`

 # To reproduce Chronosymbolic-single

+Please refer to the configuration in `./experiment/result_summary.log`.
+The default config should also be decent.
+Even fixed random seeds can cause some minor randomness that may slightly affect the performance.

 - `python test.py -f tests/safe -a -r -v -t 360 -o result/result_safe.log`

 - `python test.py -f tests/unsafe -a -r -v -t 360 -o result/result_unsafe.log`